JerryWang12429/simple-face-id-system/README.md

 Method
 ---
-Click `camera` button to start the recognizer.
+Click `camera` button to start the recognizer,press 'q' to exit.

 You can register your face with `register` button if the name is unknown.